Last updated:

 What else happens once they reach the U.S.?

-Once they reach the United States and are granted permission to stay, asylum seekers may still be forcefully relocated by politicians and communities that are unwelcoming to asylees, migrants and refugees.
-Thousands of people granted legal access to the United States, whether through the asylum process or another process, have been relocated to “Sanctuary Cities,” where laws have been enacted prohibiting the removal of migrants and refugees.
-Republican governors in both Texas and Florida have sent asylees to places like New York City, Chicago, Washington D.C. and Philadelphia.
+CBP facilities must release migrants within 72 hours.
+Once they are granted permission to stay, asylum seekers may still be forcefully relocated by politicians who are unwelcoming to asylees, migrants and refugees.
+Thousands of people granted legal access to the United States have been relocated to “Sanctuary Cities,” where laws have been enacted prohibiting the removal of migrants and refugees.

-Texas Governor Greg Abbott, in conjunction with the Texas Department of Public Safety (DPS) and the Texas National Guard, launched Operation Lone Star in 2021 to respond to the rise in border crossings of migrants.
-Since then, Texas has bused over 12,500 migrants to Washington, D.C., over 18,500 to New York City, over 13,500 to Chicago, over 3,200 to Philadelphia, another 3,200 to Denver, and over 940 migrants to Los Angeles.
+Texas Governor Greg Abbott, in conjunction with the Texas Department of Public Safety and the Texas National Guard, launched Operation Lone Star in 2021 to respond to the rise in border crossings of migrants.
+As of Jan.
+24, 2024, this cost $148 million, a price tag that has only grown since.
+Since April 2022, Texas bused over 105,000 migrants to Sanctuary Cities.

 Immigration detention